-Mikuru Asakura net worth is $7 million because he is a MMA fighter and also has a Youtube channel with 2.75 million subscribers living a lavish lifestyle with super cars so Mashoor estimates his worth to be around $7 million.
+Mikuru Asakura net worth is $7 million.
+He is a Japanese mixed martial artist.
+He is a MMA fighter and also has a Youtube channel with 2.75 million subscribers living a lavish lifestyle with super cars so Mashoor estimates his worth to be around $7 million.

 Mikuru Asakura Biography

 Mikuru Asakura is a Japanese MMA (Mixed Martial Artist) and a successful youtuber who competes in the featherweight division of Rizin Fighting Federation.
-He will fight Floyd Mayweather on 25 September, 2022.
+He has fought boxer Floyd Mayweather on 25 September, 2022 and is defeated.

 He is a former Fighting Network Rings 143-pound and 154-pound champion.
 He he has also competed for Road Fighting Championship, Fighting Network Rings and DEEP.
 He has more than 730k followers on Instagram – mikuruasakura.